Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

 ------------------

- Specifying a periodic/sporadic task that executes for a given amount of runtime at each instance, and that is scheduled according to the urgency of its own timing constraints needs, in general, a way of declaring:
+ Specifying a periodic/sporadic task that executes for a given amount of runtime at each instance, and that is scheduled according to the woke urgency of its own timing constraints needs, in general, a way of declaring:

   - a (maximum/typical) instance execution time,